julzerinos/webgpu-for-graphics-and-rendering/README.md

 ## Deployment

+This project requires a working installation of Node and npm.

 After cloning the repository run the following

 * `npm i` to install the required libraries (Typescript and Vite).